-Would it be beneficial to shadow a PA before applying to the School of Physician Assistant Studies?
+Would it be beneficial to shadow a PA before applying to UF’s School of Physician Assistant Studies?

-Applicants with minimal exposure to physician assistants should arrange with one or more PAs to “shadow” them on a regular basis, i.e., 3-4 hours a week for the equivalent of a semester.
-Primary care (family medicine, general internal medicine, general pediatrics, emergency medicine) and surgical service settings are recommended, but any hospital or clinic setting where the PA is a member of the medical team will help you to gain a clear understanding of the role that the PA plays on the healthcare team.
-Shadowing experiences should be listed as “Related Health Care Experience” on the CASPA application.
+Applicants should arrange with one or more PAs to “shadow” them on a regular basis, i.e., 3-4 hours a week for the equivalent of a semester.
+Primary care (family medicine, general internal medicine, general pediatrics, emergency medicine) and surgical service settings are recommended, but any hospital or clinic setting where the PA is a member of the medical team will help you to gain a clear understanding of the role that the PA plays.
+Shadowing experiences are to be included on the CASPA application.

 What kind of references should I request for my application?

-PROFESSIONAL references are recommended by the Admissions Committee.
+Professional references are recommended by the Admissions Committee.
 The university of Florida School of Physician Assistant Studies requires a minimum of three references.
-The School recommends at least one reference from a physician who has supervised the applicant in a clinical setting, one reference from a PA who is familiar with the applicant’s clinical work, and one reference from another health professional who has worked alongside the applicant and/or is familiar with the applicant’s clinical skills.
-In order to be considered “familiar with an applicant’s clinical skills,” the reference should have worked with the applicant for a minimum of six months.
+The School recommends at least one reference from: a physician or nurse who has supervised the applicant in a clinical setting; a PA familiar with the applicant’s clinical work and/or mentored the applicant; another health professional who has worked alongside the applicant and/or is familiar with the applicant’s clinical skills.
+In order to be considered “familiar with an applicant’s clinical skills” the reference should have worked with the applicant for a minimum of six months.